cncf/cnf-testbed/docs/openstack_deploy.md

 ## SSH access to build machines

-Ensure SSH public/private key pair setup on Packet (in [common setup steps](steps_to_deploy_testbed.mkd#common-steps)) is available at $HOME/.ssh/id_rsa[.pub] on the workstation starting the deployment
+Ensure SSH public/private key pair setup on [Equinix Metal](https://metal.equinix.com/) (in [common setup steps](steps_to_deploy_testbed.mkd#common-steps)) is available at $HOME/.ssh/id_rsa[.pub] on the workstation starting the deployment

 ## Deploy the OpenStack cluster
 Brings up an OpenStack cluster, provisions L2 Networking & installs VPP vSwitch on master and compute nodes

-1. Create openstack-cluster.env with Packet and cluster info.
+1. Create openstack-cluster.env with Equinix Metal and cluster info.
 (See [os-cluster.env.example](tools/os-cluster.env.example))
-   * Add your Packet Auth token with Network configuration capabilities
+   * Add your Equinix Metal Auth token with Network configuration capabilities
-   * Add your Packet Project ID
+   * Add your Equinix Metal Project ID
-   * Add your Packet Project Name (Quotes are needed to escape any spaces in the name)
+   * Add your Equinix Metal Project Name (Quotes are needed to escape any spaces in the name)
-   * Add your Packet Facility (for L2 provisioning)
+   * Add your Equinix Metal Facility (for L2 provisioning)
    * Set NODE_PLAN to m2.xlarge for a Mellanox NIC machine and n2.xlarge for a Intel NIC machine
    * Set DEPLOY_ENV to generate VLAN descriptions or make use of pre-existing vlans (more on that below)
    * If using reserved instances
      * copy [reserved_override.tf.disabled](tools/terrafrom-ansible/reserved_override.tf.disabled) to override.tf in cnf-testbed/tools/terrafrom-ansible/ : `cp terraform-ansible/reserved_override.tf.disabled terraform-ansible/override.tf`
      * Create an inventory file of reserved instances at cnf-testbed/comparison/ansible/inventory (see below for details)
 3. Next source the openstack-cluster.env file and run the deploy script
-   * Note this process can take approximately an hour, depending on the speed with which the Packet.net machines are built.
+   * Note this process can take approximately an hour, depending on the speed with which the Equinix Metal machines are built.
 If you are running this test from a remote machine, it is recommended that you launch a session with a tool like `tmux` or `screen` in order to avoid a partial build if the session fails

     ```